searls/todo_or_die/README.md

 which states that `Later == Never`.
 Countless proofs of this theorem have been reproduced by software teams around the world.
 Some common examples:

-* A feature flag was added to the app, and the old code path is still present, long after all production traffic has been migrated.
-There's now just a useless `TODO: delete` comment to keep it company
+* A feature flag was added to the app a long time ago, but the old code path is still present, even after the flag had been enabled for everyone.
+Except now there's also a useless `TODO: delete` comment to keep it company
-* A failing test was blocking the build and someone felt an urgent pressure to deploy the app in spite of this.
+* A failing test was blocking the build and someone felt an urgent pressure to deploy the app anyway.
 So, rather than fix the test, Bill commented it out "for now"
 * You're a real funny guy and you think it'd be hilarious to make a bunch of Aaron's tests start failing on Christmas morning